 500 Series: Tropical mahogany as a tonewood is the key common factor in the 500 Series.
 Many consider these striking all-gloss guitars the ultimate finger pickers.

 Unlike most Taylor guitars which feature a spruce top, the 514ce-N Grand Auditorium has a cedar top paired with mahogany back and sides.
 This has an interesting tone profile for a Taylor guitar with focused midrange and good articulation for finger-style players and light strummers.
 The slim and fast neck with a Venetian cutaway is there as usual along with the ES-N onboard electronics.
 It is a great guitar under $3,000 for serious crossover players looking for an excellent nylon strings guitar.
-Taylor 514ce-N at Sweetwater.
+Check out the 514ce-N at Sweetwater.

 In what is becoming a constant refrain now, this model too has been discontinued by the company although it is available at leading retailers at the time of writing.
 Sweetwater has it if you want to check the price.

 700 Series: Indian rosewood’s rich musical properties have made it one of the most popular tonewoods in the acoustic guitar world especially for the back and sides of a classical guitar.
 This is paired with a Lutz spruce top – a hybrid of Sitka and White spruce.
 It raises the volume ceiling making for a louder guitar with a price tag of just over $3,000.

 The 714ce-N is near the top end of Taylor classicals and was introduced in 2016.
 The 714ce-N combines the nylon string sound with Taylor’s ideas on playability to create a guitar for modern steel-string players as with their other nylon-string models.
-Taylor 714ce-N at Sweetwater.
+Check out the 714ce-N at Sweetwater.